arthurwolf/llmi/README.md

 1. Displaying them in a special way in HTML/GUI output
 2. Removing them more easily if needed.

+### Write your own adventure: How to store context information and retrieve it as needed for writing.
 The output would become something like:

 ```